DETAILED ACTION

 An element in a claim for a combination may be expressed as a means or step for performing a specified function without the recital of structure, material, or acts in support thereof, and such claim shall be construed to cover the corresponding structure, material, or acts described in the specification and equivalents thereof.

 This application includes one or more claim limitations that do not use the word “means,” but are nonetheless being interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph, because the claim limitation(s) uses a generic placeholder that is coupled with functional language without reciting sufficient structure to perform the recited function and the generic placeholder is not preceded by a structural modifier.
-Such claim limitation(s) is/are: “image processing unit” in claim 1, “a control unit” in claim 1, “a control apparatus” in claim 9 and “an image processing apparatus” in claim 10.
+Such claim limitation(s) is/are: “a first image processing unit” in claim 1, “a second image processing unit” in claim 1, and “an image processing unit” in claim 10.

 Because this/these claim limitation(s) is/are being interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph, it/they is/are being interpreted to cover the corresponding structure described in the specification as performing the claimed function, and equivalents thereof.